jstuck01/SQL-Load-Utility/README.md

 # SQL-Load-Utility
-The SQL Load Utility is a Db2 tool to execute SQL statements in batch and capture the corresponding process times associated with each SQL execution.
+SQL Load Utility is a Db2 tool which executes multiple SQL statements and captures the corresponding process times associated with each SQL execution cycle.
 Both serial and parallel execution processes are supported.
-Serial execution can be used to simply measure query processor performance.
-Parallel execution allows for the simulation of multiple users executing SQL against a repository and measure the query times under multi-user workloads.
+Serial execution can be used to simply measure query performance.
+Parallel execution allows for the simulation of multiple users submitting SQL against a repository while capturing and measuring the query times under these multi-user workloads.

 ## Supported Databases
-Currently, the SQL Load Utility supports Db2 based repositories such as:
+SQL Load Utility supports Db2 based repositories such as:
 * Db2
 * Db2 Warehouse
+* IBM Integrated Analytics System
 * BigSQL

 Both on premise and cloud based Db2 repositories are supported.